 The NCAA top 25 football rankings are the bottom-line determination of a team’s fate.
-Beginning with the Associated Press and Amway polls, and followed by the College Football Playoff rankings, the college football pecking order becomes clearer as the season goes on.
+Beginning with the Associated Press and coaches polls, and followed by the College Football Playoff rankings, the college football pecking order becomes clearer as the season goes on.

 At Sportsnaut, we’ll continue to spice up your college football rankings leading up to the 2021 campaign.
 Instead of sticking to the status quo of the AP or Amway polls, or even the CFP rankings, check out our own editorial NCAA gridiron hierarchy, which are liable to feature some bold departures from how the primary polls stack up.